UCD Boat Club

 View our timeline to see the club’s milestones since 1917

-International selection of UCDBC members and former members continued over the years at Home Internationals, European Championships, World University Championships, World Under 23 Championships, World Championships and Olympic Games.
+International selection of UCD members and former members continued over the years at Home Internationals, European Championships, World University Championships, World Under 23 Championships, World Championships and Olympic Games.

 A map from 1907 shows the location of Commercial and Dolphin Rowing Clubs where UCD had its early homes.